leochilds/learnyounode-walkthrough/9. Juggling Async/walkthrough.md

 1. Embed functions for easy reuse.
 2. Asynchronous processes happen at the same time, so faster processes finish sooner.
-3. You need to manage your asynchronous processes, so that your functions act in the corret order.
+3. You need to manage your asynchronous processes, so that your functions act in the correct order.

 That's all for this walkthrough.